thomas-roos/scriba/README.md

 ## 🎯 Key Benefits

 - **80-90% file size reduction** with speech-optimized MP3 compression
-- **Instant transcription** with animated progress indicators
+- **Instant transcription** with animated progress indicators and model tracking
-- **Seamless workflow** - record, transcribe, and manage from one interface
+- **Seamless workflow** - record, transcribe, re-transcribe, and manage from one interface
 - **Smart search** - find any recording by searching transcript text
+- **Model flexibility** - easily compare transcriptions using different Whisper models
 - **Cross-platform** - works on macOS, Linux, and Windows

 ## 📄 License